Uncovering the Effects of Array Mutual Coupling in 21-cm Experiments with the SKA-Low Radio Telescope: Numerical Results

 The EoR program for the SKA-Low telescope \citep{koopmans2015cosmic} comprises three major experiments: power spectrum analysis, which uses visibilities averaged to around $100$~kHz and $5$~s; tomography, relying on imaging data formed from these visibilities; and the 21-cm Forest experiment, which employs high spectral resolution image cubes with finer spectral channels of $\sim 4$~kHz.
 Several studies \citep{chapman2016effect, 10.1093/mnras/stw1768, Li_2019} suggest that a combination of removal and avoidance approaches will likely be employed for 21-cm science with SKA-Low.
 As previously discussed, the foreground removal approach aims to eliminate the foreground contribution from measured visibilities, leaving uncontaminated 21-cm signals.
 Achieving accurate foreground removal requires a precise model of the instrumental response on the sky.
 To estimate foreground residuals, we conduct simple removal tests using approximate station beam models.
 The residuals in the visibilities are computed as:

 where $\Tilde{V}_{pq,~\mathrm{app}}(f)$ represents the visibility computed with the approximate beam models.
 The power spectra associated with these residuals are then computed using \eqref{est_delaytransform} and \eqref{rel3}.
 In this study, we consider three approximations to the beam model: station beams corrupted by random noise, the AEP approximation, and the spectral interpolation of EEPs from coarser channels.
 These tests allow us to assess the impact of beam model inaccuracies on foreground removal and the resulting residuals in the delay power spectrum.
+In the following examples, we consider un-rotated station layouts.

 The first test consists of adding Gaussian white noise to the APs as follows: